haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 In addition to the restraints that are meant to drive the compound to the binding pocket we also need to define restraints between the cofactors and their coordinating residues to make sure they maintain their original geometry throughout the simulation and don't drift away in the flexible stage.
-This can be done using the `restrain_ligand.py` script:
+This can be done with `scripts/restrain_ligand.py`:

 <a class="prompt prompt-cmd">
   ./scripts/restrain_ligand.py  template-final.pdb \-l ORO <br>